alberto-abarzua/ribot/README.md

 - The state of the TCP can be described by a position with 3 coordinates (x,y,z) and 3 angles roll,pitch and yaw also known as euler angles.
 - A certain TCP state can be achieved with multiple angle configurations of each joint.
 (Inverse Kinemaitcs can have multiple solutions)
-- A certain angle configurations of the joints only can achieve one and only one TCP state.
+- A certain angle configurations of the joints can only achieve one TCP state.

 <p> As this is a project in development, there are still things to improve.
 The previous iteration of the robot arm (design and 3D prints) had multiple flaws, most of them related to hardware issues (stepper motors, drivers and belts) due to these issues most of arm is going to be redesigned.